mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

 Python is the ability to execute code from a string.
 In fact many people are under the impression that this is the main difference between something like Python and C#.
-That might have been true when the people compared Python to things like C it's not something that is there by language design.
+That might have been true when the people compared Python to things like C.  It's certainly not a necessarily a feature of the language itself.
 For instance Mono implements the compiler as a service and you can compile C# code at runtime, just like Python compiles code at runtime.

 Wait what.
 Python compiles?
 That is correct.
 CPython and PyPy (the implementations worth caring about currently) are in fact creating a code